 One of the ideas produced in the innovation workshop is based on an app which worker representatives and factory managers can use independently of each other to rate their place of work and pinpoint any problem areas.
 These ratings are then forwarded electronically to a labour inspector at the ministry, who can then see how past assessments differ from the latest ratings.
 Customers can also inspect these ratings.
 On one point all five working groups were in agreement: There has to be more transparency.
 For that reason, another team explored the possibility of making key factory indicators – such as their energy use patterns as well as current ratings and reports – accessible via a public database.

 Seng Sakda, Secretary of State of the Cambodian Ministry of Labour and Vocational Training, was very impressed with all five ideas.
 'Things are about to change.
 It was great to see how different stakeholders were interested in resolving the problems and how they worked together to find solutions.
 In future I will personally back the implementation of all the ideas developed here and will provide ongoing assistance to the teams when required.’

-From 29 November through to 1 December, the participants are scheduled to meet again in Phnom Penh.
-On site, their task will be to work together to further develop and test their ideas.
-And there is even more good news to end on: Other big names in the textile industry have already said they are interested in the ideas and would like to take part in the workshop in Cambodia.
+From 29 November through to 1 December 2016, the participants met again in Phnom Penh.
+On site, they worked together to further develop and test their ideas.
+And there is even more good news to end on: Other big names in the textile industry have already said they are interested in the ideas.